dylanagreen/chrysaora/README.md

 # Chrysaora
-Chrysaora may very well be the first serious attempt to build a world class chess engine in Nim.
+Chrysaora ~~may very well be~~ was the first serious attempt to build a world class chess engine in Nim.

 Chrysaora started as an attempt to use supervised learning and a small image classification styled network to play chess using Python.
 The results of this experiment are stored in [chrysaora_py](https://github.com/dylanagreen/chrysaora_py).
 The project has now shifted to building an experimental "hybrid" chess engine.
 This hybrid will have an evaluation function that consists of two parts: